sagieppel/Predicting-3D-shape-of-liquid-and-objects-inside-transparent-vessels-as-XYZ-map-from-a-single-image/README.md

 # Prediction: running the trained net on  a single image

-1. Train net or download code with pre-trained net weight from [here]() or [here](Just for liquids).
+1. Train net or download code with pre-trained net weight from [1](https://icedrive.net/0/42jdtddE6S), [2](https://e.pcloud.link/publink/show?code=XZEI55ZNk2cL139W78o1FMk35VeG5j9Jzck).
 2. Open RunOnImage.py
 3. Set image path to InputImage parameter
-4. Set the path to the trained net weights  file in: Trained_model_path  (If you downloaded the code with the pre-train network from [here]() the model path is already set)
+4. Set the path to the trained net weights  file in: Trained_model_path  (If you downloaded the code with the pre-train network from, the model path is already set)
 5. Run script to get prediction display on the screen.
 Additional optional parameters:
 UseGPU: decide whether to use GPU hardware (True/False).